Vyntexed/Fusion/README.md

-# Fusion
+# Externals

-A game engine
+A branch used for easy updating of developer tools like Monaco (IDE) and other developer tools